MACON, Ga. — Almost two years ago, authorities charged an Irwin County man with the death of Tara Grinstead.

 As investigators worked to figure out who posted it, Ryan's accused accomplice, Bo, was ordered back to federal prison for charges in a separate case.
 But before turning himself in, he was charged with sexually assaulting two women in Houston County.

-Considered "armed and dangerous," he led authorities on a 4-day manhunt before being taken into custody at a relatives house in Irwin County.
+Considered "armed and dangerous," he led authorities on a four-day manhunt before being taken into custody at a relatives house in Irwin County.